Lynn Vidali: 1972 Munich

-Four years later, she won a bronze medal in the women's 200-meter individual medley at the 1972 Summer Olympics in Munich, Germany swimming a 2:24.06 and finishing behind Australian Shane Gould and East German Kornelia Ender.
+Vidali won a bronze medal in the women's 200-meter individual medley at the 1972 Summer Olympics in Munich, Germany swimming a 2:24.06 and finishing behind Australian Shane Gould and East German Kornelia Ender.
 Vidali went out strong and swam behind gold medalist Shane Gould who would set a blistering world record time of 2:23.07.
 Weakening from Gould's early speed, Vidali fell behind on the final lap where she was passed by 13-year-old East German Kornelia Ender, who would take silver.

-In Munich, she also competed in the 400-meter individual medley and the 100-meter breaststroke, but finished out of medal contention in both events.
+In Munich, she also competed in the 400-meter individual medley placing 7th, and the 100-meter breaststroke, where she tied for 21st place.